Lane Evans: Background

-Evans was one of 31 Democrats in the House of Representatives to vote to reject Ohio's 20 electoral votes in the 2004 Presidential Election, despite Republican President George Bush winning the state by 118,457 votes.
+Evans was one of 31 Democrats in the House of Representatives to vote to reject Ohio's 20 electoral votes in the 2004 presidential election, despite Republican President George W. Bush winning the state by 118,457 votes.

-In 2019 his biography "Guts: The Lane Evans Story" was published by Strong Arm Press, authored by Devin Hansen.
+In 2019 his biography Guts: The Lane Evans Story, authored by Devin Hansen, was published by Strong Arm Press.

 FEC actions

 On June 27, 2005, Evans' campaign committee agreed to pay $185,000 to settle an investigation by the Federal Election Commission.
 The inquiry stemmed from allegations of illegal coordination between the 17th District Victory Fund, the Rock Island Democratic Central Committee and the congressman's campaign during the 1998 and 2000 election cycles.
 According to the FEC press release:

 The Rock Island Democratic Central Committee, for its part, agreed to a civil penalty of $30,000.

 Retirement and death

 Evans won the Democratic primary in 2006 and was poised for a rematch against Zinga.
-On March 28, 2006, however, Evans announced that he would not stand for a 13th term in November 2006.
+On March 28, 2006, however, Evans announced that he would not stand for a 13th term that November.
 He made a brief return to Washington in June 2006.
 His withdrawal from the general election left local Democrats with the task of finding a replacement candidate.
 Their choice was Congressman Evans' district director, Phil Hare, who was elected.

 On November 5, 2014, Evans died at the age of 63 in a nursing home in East Moline, Illinois, from complications brought on by Parkinson's disease.